backdrop-contrib/slick/README.txt

 7.x-2.x supports exportable optionsets via CTools.
 Be sure to run update, when upgrading from 7.x-1.x to 7.x-2.x to allow creating database table to store/ manage option sets.
-Any module that provides settings in the UI needs to store them in a table.
-With Bulk exporter, or Features, optionsets may be stored in codes to avoid database lookup.
-It is analog to Drupal 8 CMI.
-See slick_example.slick_default_preset.inc for the stored-in-code sample.

 7.x-2.x supports Slick 1.5 above, and dropped supporting Slick 1.4.x and below.
 Be sure to read the project home page for more info before updating your module.